ahoereth/gazeprediction/03/report.md

 # Results

-In general one of the most striking results is that MOG2 has fewer holes in the masks, leading to a clearer background subtraction.
+In general one of the most striking results is that MOG2 has fewer holes in the masks, leading to a more thorough background subtraction.
 Of course this could be improved even further by closing those holes.
 Additionally MOG2 extracts the shadows -- it even distinguishes between shadows and foreground, but we just used both as the foreground.
 MOG should also be able to extract shadows [@ktkp01 Fig.1], however its OpenCV implementation does not provide an option for it.
 It is still okay to compare the results, as turning the shadow detection off in MOG2 results in the shadows simply being part of the foreground (Figure 1) -- the exact assumption we used for comparisons.

 ![Cropped masks of video 768x576: MOG2 applied with and without shadows.
 White areas are foreground, gray areas shadows and black denotes the background.](768x576_comp_fg_shadow_f100.png)